Don't let your job search drag you down. Use these tips to remain positive throughout the journey.

-During the rush of the holidays, set aside some “me time” in the morning to reflect on what you’re grateful for.
+During the rush of daily life, set aside some “me time” in the morning to reflect on what you're grateful for.
 For mindful gratitude to be the most effective, Street advises doing this each day at the same time.
-You’ll start the day with an air of positivity ready to tackle your to-do list.
+You'll start the day with an air of positivity and will be ready to tackle your to-do list.

 According to Mayberry, our thoughts drive what happens and what we attract.
-If you want to move forward, it’s important to remove all negative thoughts, such as you will not find work, and instead focus on how happy you’ll be when you’ve found the perfect career.
+If you want to move forward, it's important to remove all negative thoughts — such as that you will not find work — and instead focus on how happy you'll be when you've found the perfect career.
 Mayberry recommends talking as if this positive outcome has already happened.

 J.P.
 Hansen, career expert and author of "Find Your Bliss," agrees.